microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 ## Step 3 - Confirm Postman configuration

+1. Make sure to select `fhir-proxy` as your active Postman environment (upper right-hand corner).

-1. Now you will confirm that the FHIR service contains `Patient` Resources.
+2. Now you will confirm that the FHIR service contains `Patient` Resources.
 Go ahead and enter this API call into Postman.

 ```
 GET {{fhirurl}}/Patient?_summary=count